 Oven to bake clay in

-Step one: Roll out one package of clay into a snake that’s about an inch thick.
+Step one: Roll out one package of clay into a snake that’s about 1/3 inch thick.

-Step two: Begin coiling the clay snake about 4 or 5 times then place the coil into the baking bowl then continue to coils the rest of the clay into a dish shape.
+Step two: Begin coiling the clay snake about 4 or 5 times, place the coil into the baking bowl, then continue to coil the rest of the clay into a dish shape.

 Step three: Bake the dish in the bowl according to the package.

 That’s it!
 I hope you love this clay ring dish craft!
-Don’t forget to follow me on Pinterest of more crafty inspiration!
+Don’t forget to follow me on Pinterest for more crafty inspiration!